ishan-aggarwal/low_level_design_by_ishan/design_principles/README.md

           the code of the Order class and risk breaking it.
         - You can solve the problem by applying the Strategy pattern.
 Start by extracting shipping methods into separate classes with a common interface.
+        - Now when you need to implement a new shipping method, you can derive a new class from the Shipping interface without touching any of the Order class’ code.
+The client code of the Order class will link orders with a shipping object of the new class whenever the user selects this shipping methods in the UI.
+        - As a bonus, this solution let you move the delivery time and cost calculation to more relevant classes, according to the single responsibility principle.

 ## Liskov Substitution Principle

+- When extending a class, remember that you should be able to pass objects of the subclass in place of objects of the parent class without breaking the client code.
+- This means that the subclass should remain compatible with the behavior of the superclass.
+- When overriding a method, extend the base behavior rather than replacing it with something else entirely.
+- **Importance**: This concept is critical when developing libraries and frameworks because your classes are going to be used by other people whose code you can’t directly access and change.
+- LSP says that child class should support at-least all the behaviour of parent class, so that if you replace the parent reference with chile reference, then you don't need to make any changes on the client code saying this method is not supported in child class.
+- LSP says object of any class should be **as-is** substitutable in a variable reference of parent type without requiring any code changes.
+- **Important points to keep in mind**
+    - **Parameter types in a method of a subclass should match or be more abstract than parameter types in the method of the superclass**.
+      Sounds confusing?
+Let’s have an example.
+Say there’s a class with a method that’s supposed to feed cats: feed(Cat c).
+Client code always passes cat objects into this method.
+      ◦ **Good**: Say you created a subclass that overrode the method so that it can feed any animal (a superclass of cats):feed(Animal c) .
+Now if you pass an object of this subclass instead of an object of the superclass to the client code, everything would still work fine.
+The method can feed all animals, so it can still feed any cat passed by the client.
+      ◦ **Bad**: You created another subclass and restricted the feeding method to only accept Bengal cats (a subclass of cats):feed(BengalCat c) .
+What will happen to the client code if you link it with an object like this instead of with the original class?
+Since the method can only feed a specific breed of cats, it won’t serve generic cats passed by the client, breaking all related functionality.
+    - **The return type in a method of a subclass should match or be a subtype of the return type in the method of the superclass.**
+      As you can see, requirements for a return type are inverse to requirements for parameter types.
+Say you have a class with a method buyCat(): Cat .
+The client code expects to receive any cat as a result of executing this method.
+      ◦ **Good**: A subclass overrides the method as follows: buyCat(): BengalCat .
+The client gets a Bengal cat, which is still a cat, so everything is okay.
+      ◦ **Bad**: A subclass overrides the method as follows: buyCat(): Animal .
+Now the client code breaks since it receives an unknown generic animal (an alligator? a bear?) that doesn’t fit a structure designed for a cat.
+      Another anti-example comes from the world of programming languages with dynamic typing: the base method returns a string, but the overridden method returns a number.
+    - **A method in a subclass shouldn’t throw types of exceptions which the base method isn’t expected to throw.**
+    - **A subclass shouldn’t strengthen pre-conditions.**
+    - **A subclass shouldn’t weaken post-conditions.**
+    - **Invariants of a superclass must be preserved.**
+    - **A subclass shouldn’t change values of private fields of the superclass.**
+- For example,
+    - The save method in the ReadOnlyDocuments subclass throws an exception if someone tries to call it.
+The base method doesn’t have this restriction.
+This means that the client code will break if we don’t check the document type before saving it.
+      The resulting code also violates the open/closed principle, since the client code becomes dependent on concrete classes of documents.
+If you introduce a new document subclass, you’ll need to change the client code to support it.
+    - You can solve the problem by redesigning the class hierarchy: a subclass should extend the behavior of a superclass, therefore the read-only document becomes the base class of the hierarchy.
+The writable document is now a subclass which extends the base class and adds the saving behavior.

+## Interface Segregation Principle

+- Clients shouldn’t be forced to depend on methods they do not use.
+- Interfaces should be as light as possible, they should have as less methods as possible.
+- Ideally interfaces should have only 1 method.
+- You should break down “fat” interfaces into more granular and specific ones.
+Clients should implement only those methods that they really need.
+Otherwise, a change to a “fat” interface would break even clients that don’t use the changed methods.

+## Dependency Inversion Principle

+- High-level classes shouldn’t depend on low-level classes.
+Both should depend on abstractions.
+Abstractions shouldn’t depend on details.
+Details should depend on abstractions.
+- No two concrete classes should directly depend on each other.
+They should depend on each other via an interface.
+- For example, for a software engineer - never depend on a specific company, just depend on getting a job.
+- For example,
+    - the high-level budget reporting class uses a low-level database class for reading and persisting its data.
+This means that any change in the low-level class, such as when a new version of the database server gets released, may affect the high-level class, which isn’t supposed to care about the data storage details.
+    - You can fix this problem by creating a high-level interface that describes read/write operations and making the reporting class use that interface instead of the low-level class.
+Then you can change or extend the original low-level class to implement the new read/write interface declared by the business logic.
+    - As a result, the direction of the original dependency has been inverted: low-level classes are now dependent on high-level abstractions.

+**Dependency Injection**

+- Dependency Injection is not part of SOLID design principals.
+It simply states that if a class A has an attribute of class B, then class A depends on class B.